Item added to basket:

 The VEX IQ Challenge is a STEM competition for KS2 and KS3 students to test their robot design and programming skills.
 In the VEX IQ Challenge, students build a robot to solve an engineering challenge that is presented in the form of a game.

-The current challenge is called Squared Away which is played on a 1.2 x 2.4m rectangular field configured as seen to the below.
+The current game is called Rise Above which is played on a 1.8 x 2.4m Field configured as shown.
 Two robots compete in the Teamwork Challenge as an alliance in 60-second teamwork matches, working collaboratively to score points.
 Teams also compete in the Robot Skills Challenge where one robot takes the field to score as many points as possible.
 These matches consist of Driver Skills Matches, which will be entirely driver controlled, and Programming Skills Matches, which will be autonomous with limited human interaction.

-Full rules and details can be downloaded from here.
+Full rules and the game manual can be downloaded here.

-Chris Calver of VEX Robotics gives his first thoughts on the VEX IQ Squared Away Game:
+Chris Calver of VEX Robotics and Competition referee gives his opinion on the 2020/21 challenge

 The FREE VIQC Hub gives you access to rules and regulations at your fingertips as well as having a utility for quickly adding up scores.
 Visit the Google Play Store or iTunes Store to download now.